TihonV/incredible-hackernews/README.md

 # incredible-hackernews

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was created with [parcel-bundler](https://parceljs.org/).